Nathaniel Dimsdale

 He returned to Russia with his father in 1781 to carry out further inoculations within the Russian royal family.
-He became a partner in the family bank of Baron Dimsdale, Sons, Barnard and Staples established by his father.
-When his father retired in 1790 he succeeded to his father's Parliamentary seat for Hertford, holding it until 1802.
+He became a partner in the family bank of Baron Dimsdale, Sons, Barnard and Staples, established by his father.
+When his father retired in 1790, he succeeded to his father's Parliamentary seat for Hertford, holding it until 1802.

-In 1805 he was elected a Fellow of the Royal Society.
+In 1805, he was elected a Fellow of the Royal Society.

-By then he was not in good health and died on a trip for his heath to Brighton in 1811.
-He was unmarried and left his estate to his sister Ann Dimsdale.
-His barony lapsed on his death but that of his father passed down in the family via his elder brother John.
+By then, he was not in good health and died on a trip for his health to Brighton in 1811.
+He was unmarried and left his estate to his sister, Ann Dimsdale.
+His barony lapsed on his death, but that of his father passed down in the family via his elder brother John.